larrycustodio/grub-to-eat/README.md

 $ npm i
 ```

-Then Run `npm start` to , and open localhost:12345 your internet browser.
+Then run `npm start` to start the server, and open localhost:12345 in your internet browser

 INSERT SCREENSHOT OF APP HERE